FRRouting/frr/doc/developer/workflow.rst

 Documentation
 ~~~~~~~~~~~~~

-FRRouting is a large and complex software project developed by many
+FRR is a large and complex software project developed by many different people
-different people over a long period of time.
-Without adequate
-documentation, it can be exceedingly difficult to understand code
+over a long period of time.
+Without adequate documentation, it can be
-segments, APIs and other interfaces.
-In the interest of keeping the
+exceedingly difficult to understand code segments, APIs and other interfaces.
-project healthy and maintainable, you should make every effort to
+In the interest of keeping the project healthy and maintainable, you should
-document your code so that other people can understand what it does
+make every effort to document your code so that other people can understand
-without needing to closely read the code itself.
+what it does without needing to closely read the code itself.

 Some specific guidelines that contributors should follow are: